Andre-Tepelmann/rockPaperScissors/README.md

 The project will be revisited later to add an Gui.

 Functionality is probably at 95 % right now for the first step of the challenge.

+There is much code that could be written cleaner in the future.